 There is no definitive answer to this question because it is determined entirely on performance and starting capital.
 In saying this, according to the Australian Tax Office (ATO), the average taxable income of Futures traders for 2016-17 was $315,197 for females and $303,466 for males.

 Does trading work?
 That depends on the lens you use to assess that question.
-Does trading work for everybody that tries it?
+Does Day Trading work for everybody that tries it?
 No, of course not.
-Does trading work for many people?
-Yes, it does, many people trade successfully and do so as a full-time job.
+Does Day Trading work for many people?
+Yes, it does.
+Many people trade successfully and do so as a full-time job.

 Could you become a Day Trader?